ncosd/food-pantry-app/README.md

 To run the project locally, clone this repo and then go into the `app` directory:

+> The first time you need to login to firebase and configure this project to use your application.
+>
+>     firebase login
+>     firebase use _projectid_
+>
+> Then copy your `firebase-config.js` from the web console and save it to `src/firebase-config.js`.

+Use these command for developing locally:

     npm run server:firebase:emulator  # leave this running in one terminal npm run build:watch               # leave this running in another terminal